 At Parkview Health, one out of every three nurses hired left within the first year.
-This turnover was costly and affected the quality of care they provided to their patients.
+This turnover rate benchmark was costly and affected the quality of care they provided to their patients.

 They started to understand why employees left within the first year by simply asking and listening to their feedback.
 Parkview utilized Work Institute’s exit interviews with nurses who exited in the first year to fully understand what caused them to quit and what the organization could do to improve.

 After capturing the Voice of the Employee, they understood the challenges their nurses faced.
 The key findings in these interviews were: